How To Fade In/Out Audio In Premiere Pro (J-Cut & L-Cut).

 Screen Shot 2021 07 30 at 8.53.52 AM

-Now, since my timeline is 24 frames per second, I need to move the playhead over 12 frames.
-I can do this by simply hitting the keyboard shortcut right arrow 12 times.
+Since my timeline is 24 frames per second, I need to move the playhead over 12 frames.
+I can do this by hitting the keyboard shortcut right arrow 12 times.

-For simplicity, I will zero out the gain so that it will be at its original level, i.e. 0 dB.
-You can do this three ways, by:
+For simplicity, I will zero out the gain at its original level, i.e., 0 dB.
+You can do this in three ways:

-1. double-clicking on the minus infinity sign and type in 0
+1. double-clicking on the minus infinity sign and typing in 0

 2. dragging the slider to zero

-3. using the Pen tool (I’ll describe this method in more detail a second).
+3. using the Pen tool (I’ll describe this method in more detail in a second).

-Once that is complete, you should see a ramp shape with the audio level bar on the center of the clip.
+Once complete, you should see a ramp shape with the audio level bar in the center of the clip.

 Screen Shot 2021 07 30 at 8.58.22 AM